Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 - Publish to Node Package Manager
 - Publish Documentation.js

-On completion of a succesful integration, the code is added to the code base or is possibly picked up into the Continuous Deployment lifecycle.
+On completion of a succesful integration, the code is added to the code base or is possibly moved on into Continuous Deployment.
 Continuous Integration processes can be applied to different branches for different reasons to achieve different outcomes.
-See VSTS Branching Strategy below for more detail as to how Continuous Integration is being applied within itGroove.
+See VSTS Branching Strategy below for more detail as to how Continuous Integration is being applied within itgroove.

 ## 3. VSTS Continuous Delivery